klocey/partitions/README.md

 random_part_time2.py --makes time comparisons between random partitioning functions.

-random_part_time_simple.py --used to find the number of seconds for generating a random partition for a particular Q-N combination.
+random_part_time_simple.py --used to find the number of seconds for generating a random partition for a particular Q-N combination. prints time to screen.

-restricted_partitions.py --contains miscellaneous partitioning functions.

-find_dist.py --misc. partitioning code in limbo.
+metrics --folder containing files for evenness, diversity, inequality metrics...more to come.